avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

 We saw above that the individual variables which gave the greatest separations between the groups were V8 (separation 233.93), V14 (207.92), V13 (189.97), V2 (135.08) and V11 (120.66).
-These were the same variables that had the largest loadings in the linear discriminant function (loading for V8: -1.683, for V14: -0.798, for V13: -0.819, for V11: 0.853).
+These were the same variables that had the largest loadings in the linear discriminant function (loading for V8: -1.683, for V14: -0.798, for V13: -0.819, for V11: 0.853),

-.. xxx Should check whether the variables V8 and V11/V14?? have a negative between-groups variance and a positive within-groups variance.
-..
-When the between-groups covariance and within-groups covariance for two variables have opposite signs, it
-.. indicates that a better separation between groups can be obtained by using
-.. a linear combination of those two variables than by using either variable on its own.
+We found above that variables V8 and V11 have a negative between-groups covariance (-60.41) and a positive within-groups covariance (0.29).
+When the between-groups covariance and within-groups covariance for two variables have opposite signs, it indicates that a better separation between groups can be obtained by using a linear combination of those two variables than by using either variable on its own.

-..
-.. xxx Thus, given that the two variables V8 and
-..
-V11/V14?? have between-groups and within-groups covariances of opposite signs, and that these are the two variables that
-.. gave the greatest separations between groups when used individually, it is not surprising that these are the two variables that
-.. have the largest loadings in the first discriminant function.
+Thus, given that the two variables V8 and V11 have between-groups and within-groups covariances of opposite signs, and that these are two of the variables that gave the greatest separations between groups when used individually, it is not surprising that these are the two variables that have the largest loadings in the first discriminant function.

 Separation Achieved by the Discriminant Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^